Islands and Uhlmann phase: Explicit recovery of classical information from evaporating black holes: Classical information recovery

-At this point it is quite straight forward to recover the island phase space.
-Suppose we start with some phase space $\mathcal{P}_{\text{initial}}$ of initial matter configurations which all collapse to form a black hole with the same classical exterior.
-For each such initial configuration, after the Page time the Hawking radiation is described by a mixed state $\rho_R$.
-Let $\mathcal{P}_{\text{Hawking}}$ be the space of such Hawking radiation states that arise from initial configurations in $\mathcal{P}_{\text{initial}}$.
-By our results, measuring the Uhlmann phase of various curves in $\mathcal{P}_{\text{Hawking}}$ allows one to completely recover all of the components of the symplectic form $\Omega=\delta\Theta$.
-Actually, because all the configurations in $\mathcal{P}_{\text{initial}}$ are assumed to lead to the same classical exterior, in this case $\Omega$ is just the symplectic form for the fields on the island $I$ (because $\phi$ will be constant in $R$, so $\delta\phi|_R=0$).
+Our result also makes it possible to recover the full structure of the island phase space -- so in particular we can compute Poisson brackets of all the functions of the information in the black hole.
+By measuring the Uhlmann phases of various curves in $\mathcal{P}_{\text{Hawking}}$, one can completely recover all of the components of the symplectic form $\Omega_{I\cup R}$.
+Actually, because all the configurations in $\mathcal{P}_{\text{classical}}$ are assumed to lead to the same classical exterior, in this case $\Omega_{I\cup R}$ is just the symplectic form for the fields on the island $I$ (because $\phi$ will be constant in $R$, so $\delta\phi|_R=0$).

+In this way, although $\mathcal{P}_{\text{Hawking}}$ is a space of quantum states, in the semiclassical limit it aquires a symplectic structure.
+Thus, it becomes a symplectic manifold, and so (in the semiclassical limit) can be thought of as a classical phase space.
+As a phase space it is isomorphic to the phase space of the fields on the island.
+So we have reconstructed the classical phase space of the island: it is just isomorphic to $\mathcal{P}_{\text{Hawking}}$ with the symplectic form $\mathscr{S}^*\Omega_{I\cup R}$.
+This means we are able to compute arbitrary Poisson brackets of fields on the island by measuring the Hawking radiation Uhlmann phase.

+Note that we do not need to know anything about the map $\mathscr{S}$ in order to construct Poisson brackets of island observables.
+In particular, suppose $\bar{F}_1,\bar{F}_2$ are two functions on $\mathcal{P}_{\text{Hawking}}$.
+These can be viewed as classical observables, and indeed this is clear if we pull them back through $\mathscr{S}$:

+If we don't know about $\mathscr{S}$, then we can't directly access $F_1,F_2$.
+However, using the Uhlmann phase, we can deduce all the components of the symplectic form on $\mathcal{P}_{\text{Hawking}}$, and we can do this \emph{without} needing to use $\mathscr{S}$.
+We can use this symplectic form to compute the Poisson bracket of $\bar{F}_1$ and $\bar{F}_2$